rust-lang/reference/src/patterns.md

    at the depth `d` where it exists the fragment of `e_s` at depth `d`, the type of the expression fragment does not unify with `p_i | q_i`.

 3. With respect to exhaustiveness checking, a pattern `p | q` is considered to cover `p` as well as `q`.
    For some constructor `c(x, ..)` the distributive law applies such that `c(p | q, ..rest)` covers the same set of value as `c(p, ..rest) | c(q, ..rest)` does.
    This can be applied recursively until there are no more nested patterns of form `p | q` other than those that exist at the top level.

    Note that by *"constructor"* we do not refer to tuple struct patterns, but rather we refer to a pattern for any product type.
    This includes enum variants, tuple structs, structs with named fields, arrays, tuples, and slices.

 ### Dynamic semantics

 1. The dynamic semantics of pattern matching a scrutinee expression `e_s` against a pattern `c(p | q, ..rest)` at depth `d` where `c` is some constructor, `p` and `q` are arbitrary patterns, and `rest` is optionally any remaining potential factors in `c`, is defined as being the same as that of `c(p, ..rest) | c(q, ..rest)`.

 ### Precedence with other undelimited patterns

 As shown elsewhere in this chapter, there are several types of patterns that are syntactically undelimited, including identifier patterns, reference patterns, and or-patterns.
 Or-patterns always have the lowest-precedence.
 This allows us to reserve syntactic space for a possible future type ascription feature and also to reduce ambiguity.
-For example, `x @ A(..) | B(..)` will result in an error that `x` is not bound in all patterns, `&A(x) | B(x)` will result in a type mismatch between `x` in the different subpatterns.
+For example, `x @ A(..) | B(..)` will result in an error that `x` is not bound in all patterns.
+`&A(x) | B(x)` will result in a type mismatch between `x` in the different subpatterns.

 [_GroupedPattern_]: #grouped-patterns
 [_IdentifierPattern_]: #identifier-patterns